codeaudit/SayKitSDK/Tutorials/02-voice-requests.md

 # Voice Requests

-Finally, we get to hook up those UIButtons we created way back in the Setup section!
-Hold on for a few more paragraphs, though - we need to cover some voice request basics:
+Before we hook up those UIButtons we need to cover some voice request basics:

 Voice requests play an important role in the question-and-answer process.
-We've actually interacted with them already in our previous discussion on command recognizers.
-Every time you've tapped the microphone button, you were presented with a *command* request, implicitly asking the question "What would you like to do next?".
 As you'll see in this section, we can also create parameter-focused voice requests that ask much more specific questions like "What color would you like?", "How many servings?", or "Are you sure?".

 `SAYVoiceRequest` is a protocol whose implementations define a `prompt` to present to the user, and have underlying components that can recognize speech (`recognitionService`), interpret speech into text (`interpreter`), and react to the interpreted result (`responder`).
 Using these components, SayKit creates a cohesive dialogue flow.

-The request presented on a microphone tap is a `SAYVerbalCommandRequest`, which implements the `SAYVoiceRequest` protocol.
-Its creation and presentation was handled behind-the-scenes in the previous section on command recognizers, though in the upcoming parameter requests we are responsible for the creation and presentation of the request.

 SayKit comes with several other `SAYVoiceRequest` implementations, including `SAYStringRequest`, `SAYSelectRequest`, `SAYNumericalRequest`, `SAYConfirmationRequest`, and `SAYPatternMatchRequest`.
 Your own custom parameter requests can be created by implementing the `SAYVoiceRequest` methods.
 The `result` in each's `action` block is relevant to its corresponding request.
 For example, a `SAYNumericalRequest`'s result is a number, while a `SAYStringRequest`'s result is a string.

 For these examples, we're simply presenting requests as the result of button taps.
-In your own apps, they might be triggered by some other event, or as part of a [followup request](./02-command-recognizers.md#followup-requests).
+In your own apps, they might be triggered by some other event, or as part of a [followup request](./04-command-recognizers-part-2.md#followup-requests).

 ## Confirmation Request